 Established in 2014, the program monitors, purchases and distributes all childhood vaccines and select adult vaccines to providers, making access to vaccines universal for all Alaskans.
 By 2018, the program covered more than 333,000 Alaskans, 45 percent of the total population.
 Next to clean drinking water and good nutrition, vaccines have saved more lives than any other public health intervention.

 The program is fully-funded by the state Vaccine Assessment Account through fees from health plans and insurers.
 There are no undesignated general funds needed for this program.
 The state leverages its buying power to purchase vaccines in bulk using the fees collected from healthcare payers then distributes vaccines to providers who administer them at no charge, improving health and wellbeing while lowering overall vaccine costs by 20-30 percent.

-SB 37 passed the Senate by a vote of 19-0 and is now on its way to the Alaska House of Representatives for consideration.
+SB 37 passed the Senate 19-0 and the House 35-1, for a combined vote of 54-1.
+The bill is now on its way to Governor Mike Dunleavy’s desk for his signature.

 For more information, contact Senate Majority Communications Director Daniel McDonald at (907) 465-4066.

 JUNEAU – Senate President Cathy Giessel, R-Anchorage, today released the following statement on the conclusion of the first special session of the 31st Alaska Legislature....